shill1729/StockApp/README.md

 # StockApp
-This is a streamlit app for finding the allocations $\vec{\alpha}$ for a given set of stocks that maximize log growth
+This is a streamlit app, [StockApp](https://shill1729-stockapp-stockapp-dzb1wj.streamlit.app/), for finding the allocations $\vec{\alpha}$ for a given set of stocks that maximize log growth